pinecone-io/pinecone-ts-client/guides/assistant/file-management.md

 //   updatedOn: '2025-01-06T19:14:36.925Z',
 //   status: 'Available',
 //   percentDone: 1,
-//   signedUrl: undefined,
-//   errorMessage: undefined
 // }
 ```

 ## Delete a file

-Delete a file from an Assistant by ID:
+Delete a file from an Assistant by ID.
+Deletion is asynchronous — the returned `OperationModel` tracks the operation.

 > **Warning:** Deleting files is a PERMANENT operation.
 Deleted files cannot be recovered.